 - Late submissions will not be accepted.

 - In the case of co-authored papers, the $500 prize will be sent to the lead author with the expectation of the monies being shared with the co-author(s), or it will be divided by TIRF and sent to the co-authors.

 - Write to [email protected] with any questions.

-We are seeking financial support to sponsor the Alatis Prize for many generations to come.
-If your life has been impacted by Jim’s career, we would like to encourage you to consider making a donation in his honor at the following link: https://donate.keela.co/tirf/tirf-donate-page.
+We are seeking financial support to help sponsor TIRF’s Alatis Prize for many generations to come.
+If your life has been impacted by Jim’s career, we encourage you to consider making a donation in his honor at the following link: https://donate.keela.co/tirf/tirf-donate-page.